Guide

 A Paperless Front Office

-So, when shopping for an EMR, check to see if they offer these built-in features:
+So, when shopping for software, check to see if they offer these built-in features:

 Appointment Scheduling